Reports to: Assistant Athletics Director for Sports Medicine

-- Assist the recruitment, interview process and hiring for 3 graduate assistant certified athletic trainers.
+- Assists the recruitment, interview process and hiring for 4 graduate assistant certified athletic trainers.
 These are revolving positions that must be filled annually.
 Responsible for end of year evaluations of graduate assistants.

-- Assist in supervision and evaluation of graduate assistant athletic trainers (GAs) and intern of sports medicine.
-Supervision of GA’s and intern includes, but is not limited to, injured student-athlete documentation review, weekly coaches’ report reviews and supervision of the athletic training students assigned to them.
+- Assists in supervision and evaluation of Graduate Assistant Athletic Trainers (GAs).
+Supervision of GA’s includes, but is not limited to, injured student-athlete documentation review, weekly coaches’ report reviews, and supervision of the Athletic Training Students assigned to them.

-- Be responsible to be a part of committees when needed.
+- Responsible to be a part of committees when needed.

-- Assist director of sports medicine in maintaining and annually updating policies and procedures for the Sports Medicine Clinic (SMC) in the Sports Medicine Handbook.
+- Assist in maintaining, and annually updating policies and procedures for the Sports Medicine Clinic (SMC) in the Sports Medicine Handbook.

-- Be responsible for implementing OSHA and California Health and Safety Code requirements for Blood Borne Pathogens in the Sports Medicine Clinic.
+- Responsible for implementing OSHA and California Health and Safety Code requirements for Blood Borne Pathogens in the Sports Medicine Clinic.
 This includes education and organization of student athletic trainers to meet requirements.

 - Control access to the Sports Medicine Clinic and Rehabilitation Room.